 Patterson Hall is named after Albert L. Patterson.
 Albert Patterson, father of Governor John Patterson (1959-1963), served as an Alabama state senator from 1947 – 1951.
 He served briefly as the Attorney General of Alabama before being assassinated in Phenix City, Alabama, on June 18, 1954.

-Patterson Hall is a suite-style residence hall for students who have earned at least 24 semester credits.
-Patterson is the Academic Honors Living-Learning Community (LLC).
-For this reason, assignment priority is given to members of the Honors Program and students with at least a 3.50 cumulative grade point average.
+Patterson Hall is a suite-style residence hall for students who have earned at least 24 semester credits and have at least a 3.0 GPA.

 Constructed: 1961 (Renovated in 2011)